OSU-Sustainability-Office/osu-sustainability-office.github.io/website/docs/getting_started.md

 - Automated Jobs (CRON jobs etc) - [Github Repo](https://github.com/OSU-Sustainability-Office/automated-jobs)

   - Deployed as CRON job on AWS
+  - Technically this is more like backend (NodeJS), but this can still be developed locally for Open Source Contributors, assuming you use our [production API](https://api.sustainability.oregonstate.edu/v2/energy)

 - Lambda Common Layer (Security Infrastructure) - [Github Repo](https://github.com/OSU-Sustainability-Office/lambda-common-layer)